Hair Loss

 How to stop hair loss due to creatine

 Remember, there is no conclusive link between creatine supplements and hair loss, and one small study indicating an increase in DHT after a period of creatine consumption is not sufficient to draw conclusions from.
-However, if you're experiencing hair loss, there are effective hair loss medications out there that might be right for your situation.
+However, if you're experiencing hair loss, there are hair loss treatments out there that might be right for your situation.

 For patients seeking more permanent treatment options, laser treatments and hair transplants are also possible options for stopping hair loss or restoring hair that has been lost.